Skip to content

 Where can I learn more about web accessibility?

-Accessibility in web design means creating web pages that everyone can use, including those who cannot see or use a mouse, deaf users whose first language is sign language and not their native spoken language, and people who use special assistive software or hardware to access the Web.
-These people need access to web pages, and as a website owner, you need to know about accessibility.
+Accessibility in web design refers to creating web pages that everyone can use, including individuals who are visually impaired or use a mouse, deaf users whose primary language is sign language rather than their native spoken language, and those who utilize special assistive software or hardware to access the Web.
+These individuals require access to web pages, and as a website owner, you need to ensure the accessibility of your webpages.

-If you are contributing content to any Georgia State online resource, you should be familiar with and use web accessibility standards in your work.
-Our Commkit page on accessibility is an introduction to this practice and can assist you in learning more about the standards :
+If you contribute content to any Georgia State online resource, you should be familiar with and adhere to web accessibility standards in your work.
+Our Commkit page on accessibility is an introduction to this practice and can assist you in learning more about the standards:

 If you are contributing content specifically to a gsu.edu website, you can learn more from the organization responsible for the WordPress framework.
 The articles below are for newcomers, but they're also suitable as a refresher for people who have been writing, designing and developing for years: